sleepy365/trade_review/README.md

 2. stores trade confirmations into a trade database which can be accessed
 3. analyse the trade database for monthly trade counter, exposure management, position management, PL breakdowns, and trades by ticker

+# trade_counter
+Script that pulls trade confirmations from IBKR and presents timestamps and trade content.
+This tool counts the number executed orders in the current month, removing multiple fills originating from the same order.

 # Set up
 1. Setup IMAP for gmail and increase the # Msgs to 1000+ (default is  100)
 2. install python 3.1 for this project